-The bill establishes, with amendments, certain model laws of the National Association of Insurance Commissioners, which laws concern corporate governance annual disclosures (CGADs) by insurers and insurance groups (insurers).
-On June 1, 2020, and on June 1 of each year thereafter, an insurer shall submit to the commissioner of insurance (commissioner) a CGAD that contains sufficient information to provide the commissioner with a clear understanding of the insurer's corporate governance structure, policies, and practices.
+Regulation of insurance companies - corporate governance annual disclosures.
+The act establishes, with amendments, certain model laws of the National Association of Insurance Commissioners concerning corporate governance annual disclosures (CGADs) by insurers and insurance groups (insurers).
+On June 1, 2020, and on June 1 of each year thereafter, an insurer shall submit to the commissioner of insurance (commissioner) a CGAD that contains sufficient information to permit the commissioner to gain and maintain an understanding of the insurer's corporate governance framework.

-The bill establishes confidentiality requirements for the commissioner and any third-party consultants retained by the commissioner.
+The act establishes confidentiality requirements for the commissioner and any third-party consultants retained by the commissioner.

 - Does not have substantial insurance operations in the United States;